 Michael Harding returns home from military school to find his mother happily in love and living with her new boyfriend, David.
 As the two men get to know each other, Michael becomes more and more suspicious of the man who is always there with a helpful hand.
 Is he really the man of her dreams or could David be hiding a dark side?
 Written by

-Braeden Lemasters, who plays Penn Badgley's younger brother in this movie, played Penn Badgley's younger self in Easy A (2010).
+Braeden Lemasters, who played Penn Badgley's younger brother in this movie, played Badgley's younger self in Easy A (2010).
 See more »

 One female in her late 30s, three minors.
 Multiple stab wounds and blunt force trauma.

 See more »

 Amber Heard in a bikini...oh yeah...and some other stuff.